ABKC: The American Bully Pit bull enthusiast community

-Every maligned breed tends to attract clubs that raise awareness of great breed ambassadors, because these dogs are often misunderstood.
-Clubs can help people understand the great aspects of these dogs and realize just how infrequent outbursts of violence are.
+Every maligned breed tends to attract clubs that raise awareness of high breed ambassadors because these dogs are often misunderstood.
+Clubs can help people understand the significant aspects of these dogs and realize just how occasional outbursts of violence are.
 They can dispel myths around American Bullies and inform people more reliably than overblown media statistics.
-They make the difference between game dogs – bred for fighting and aggression – and other dogs clear, and inform the public that American Bullies have been carefully bred so that aggression is not shown anymore.
+They make the difference between game dogs – bred for fighting and aggression – and other dogs clear, and educate the public that American Bullies have been carefully bred so that aggression is not shown anymore.

-Sets breed standards and holds people to them.
+Sets breed standards and hold people to them.